-An independent study by a prominent Harvard economist compares the effects of the Forest Service's proposed 20-year mining ban near the Boundary Waters with the consequences of sulfide-ore copper mining in the Boundary Waters watershed.
-The conclusion: protecting public lands near the Boundary Waters generates greater long-term gain for the region (more employment and income) than copper mining.
+An independent and peer reviewed study by a prominent Harvard economist compares the effects of the Forest Service's proposed 20-year mining ban near the Boundary Waters with the economic consequences of sulfide-ore copper mining to the Boundary Waters watershed.
+The conclusion: more jobs and more income in the region are generated by protecting public lands near the Boundary Waters than by sulfide-ore copper mining.
+See: Stock, J.H. & Bradt, J.T.
+Analysis of proposed 20-year mineral leasing withdrawal in Superior National Forest, Ecological Economics 174 (March 2020)

-Economic Scenarios Comparison: The new study by Harvard Professor James H. Stock, Ph.D., former chair of Harvard's economics department and former member of the White House Council of Economic Advisors, compares two scenarios being considered by federal agencies:
+Economic Scenarios Comparison: The study by Harvard Professor James H. Stock, Ph.D., former chair of Harvard's economics department and former member of the White House Council of Economic Advisors, compared two scenarios:

-- Scenario 1 The Boundary Waters economy continues to develop during a 20-year mining ban; versus - Scenario 2 The mining ban does not occur, and a Twin Metals mine is developed
+- Scenario 1: The Boundary Waters economy continues to develop during a 20-year mining ban; versus - Scenario 2: The mining ban does not occur, and a Twin Metals mine is developed